mesosphere/dcos-kubernetes-quickstart/README.md

 $ make deploy
 # Installation might take ~ 8minutes.

+# Creates a ssh tunnel to a node-agent for APIServer access.
+$ make kubectl-tunnel
+# Make sure the API Server and Kubelets are up by running:
 $ kubectl get nodes

 # If you see a result like this, everything is working properly, and you are now running Kubernetes on DC/OS.